packruler/BitmapCache/README.md

 To instanciate call `new BitmapCache(int maxSize)` `maxSize` is the number of kilobytes of memory to limit the cache to using.

-If a new Bitmap is added to cache that would make the cache size larger than set max the cache removes Bitmaps in order of oldest last use
+If a new Bitmap is added to cache that would make the cache size larger than set max the cache removes Bitmaps in order of oldest last use.

-The usage is based off a Map for example:
-`get(K key)` returns the value at that key location if it is in the map
+Though not a subclass of Map most of the methods available in Map are available and are called accordingly on map containing values.

 Calling `get(K key)` updates the placement of `key` in the queue to for removal as cache reaches size limit

+If contained map should ever be needed for reference call `snapshot()`